Using Gemini CLI with Gram-hosted MCP servers

 Connecting Gemini CLI to your Gram-hosted MCP server

-Section titled “Connecting Gemini CLI to your Gram-hosted MCP server”Now we’ll connect Gemini CLI to your newly created MCP server.
+Section titled “Connecting Gemini CLI to your Gram-hosted MCP server”Now let’s connect Gemini CLI to your Taskmaster MCP server.

 Gemini CLI uses a settings.json